chenmj0219/GraphSC/README.md

-# MGSC
+# GraphSC

-This is the code of MGSC!
+This is the code of GraphSC!

 # Dependencies